Ahmadalsofi/SOTabBar/README.md

 ## 🎨 Customization
-**You can set your customization before return the array of the viewcontrollers**
+**You should set your customization before return the array of the viewcontrollers**

 ```swift
 class MainViewController: SOTabBarViewController {